dartmouth-cs52-16x/16X-git-map/README.md

   <img src="imgs/merge-conflicts.gif" style="width:600px;">

-Once you have your conflict file the way you want it.
-Fixed and without any more of the conflict markers.
+Once you have your conflict file the way you want it fixed and without any more of the conflict markers...

+#### Designers
+- Commit the files like you learned in step 4

+#### Developers
-All you have to do to continue is:  ```git add thefixedfile``` which indicated to git that you have resolved the conflict.
+- All you have to do to continue is:  ```git add thefixedfile``` which indicated to git that you have resolved the conflict.
 Then ```git commit``` with no options will complete the merge and automatically create a commit message.

-###Push Your Commits
+### 7)Push Your Commits

 Now that you've resolved any conflicts you're ready to push to the remote repository!